dovahcrow/factor-expr/README.md

     def ready_offset(self) -> int:
         """Returns the first index after the warm-up period.
-        For non-window functioins, this will always return 0."""
+        For non-window functions, this will always return 0."""

     def __len__(self) -> int:
         """Returns how many subtrees contained in this factor tree.